Additional Child Care Subsidy

 The Additional Child Care Subsidy is a top up payment in addition to the Child Care Subsidy which provides additional fee assistance to families and children facing barriers to accessing affordable child care.

 - 'Child Wellbeing': Families who need practical help to support their children's safety and wellbeing.

 - 'Grandparents': Grandparents who receive income support and are the principal carer of their grandchildren.

 - 'Temporary Financial Hardship': Short-term increased child care fee assistance for families who are experiencing significant financial stress due to exceptional circumstances.

 - 'Transition to Work': Parents transitioning to work from income support.

-- reduce the barriers in accessing child care, in particular for disadvantaged or vulnerable families and communities
+- reduce barriers in accessing child care

-- provide capital support to increase the supply of child care places in areas of high unmet demand.
+- capital support to increase the supply of child care places in areas of high unmet demand.